 The fair value of long-term and short-term borrowings is disclosed in Note 17.
+The fair value of the financial instrument recognised due to received right of the share in JV sale is disclosed in Note 11.
 The carrying value of other financial instruments approximates to their fair value.
 Level three measurements were applied.